hyron-group/reference/api-reference/RouterMeta.md

 An attribute used by param-parser plugins allows to parse parameters from url strings following the path of this router

-Use it with syntax : /:param1/:param2
+Use it with syntax : /:param1/param2 ...

+### Rule
+- var name start with ':' character
+- params will be followed after the path
+- The variable from the param should only have a depth of less than 5